JoeyBGOfficial/Through-the-Wall-Radar-Human-Activity-Recognition-Without-Using-Neural-Networks/README.md

 #### 2. Feature_Extraction_SimHDTM ####

-This function processes simulated Doppler-time map (DTM) data, employing a four-phase level set method for image segmentation and generating a sparse point cloud from the extracted contour features.
+This function processes simulated DTM data, employing a four-phase level set method for image segmentation and generating a sparse point cloud from the extracted contour features.

 **Input:** Path to the image data.